epinio/docs/docs/howtos/create_custom_appcharts.md

 The following two sections explain these steps in detail.

+An advanced feature of custom appliction charts is the ability to expose user-settable configuration values to the user.
+As doing so crosses both chart creation and registration this feature is described in a separate section to keep the necessary information together.

 ## Creating the Helm chart

 Instead of starting from scratch, you can use the standard chart provided by Epinio as a